-Every US Department of Housing and Urban Development (HUD)-assisted project must be in compliance with the National Environmental Policy Act of 1969 (NEPA), HUD's implementing regulations at 24 CFR Part 58, and other related Federal and State environmental laws.
+Every HUD-assisted project must be in compliance with NEPA, HUD's implementing regulations at 24 CFR Part 58, and other related Federal and State environmental laws.
 Pursuant to 42 USC § 5304(g)(1) and 24 CFR § 58.4, the State of Nebraska assumes the responsibility for Environmental Reviews, decision-making, and actions that would otherwise be carried out by HUD under NEPA and other statutes.